meagrivera/mtids/readme.txt

 Concerning the edited matgraph-toolbox: due to that the "dir"-flag is more important that passed visualization arguments, most of the edited functions do not very likely work as before in cooperation with all other functions of matgraph.
 In our special case, we can check each instance of the edited functions, because our context lies in defined functions and GUIs, so that the passed arguments can be proved, that nothing bad happens.

+neighbors.m is also working with directed graphs.
+Thus dfstree.m works with directed graphs, which we need to perform the strong connectivity attributes.